How to plan a trip to Japan: the best itinerary planner

 After deciding when to go, you might be wondering how long you need for a trip for Japan, and whether, for example, spending a week or two in the country is long enough.

-The key is to plot out an itinerary that covers what you most want to see and do, while also allowing time to discover lesser-visited treasures of the destinations you choose to visit.
+The key is to plot out a Japan itinerary that covers what you most want to see and do, while also allowing time to discover lesser-visited treasures of the destinations you choose to visit.

-To help you figure that out, here’s how you could spend 7 days, 10 days and two weeks in Japan.
+To help you plan your trip, here’s a 7-day Japan itinerary, a 10-day Japan itinerary, and a two-week itinerary for Japan.
 Spoiler alert: it’s perfectly possible to enjoy an immersive vacation in any of these time frames.

 castle-osaka-japan-shutterstock_288557828